 - Optional garnish: fresh lemon juice, shredded kale, chopped hazelnuts or pecans

 Rinse and soak the beans according to the directions on the package.
 Once your beans have soaked, drain and rinse them and add to a large pot.
-Add the broth, onion, curry paste, salt and pepper and stir well.
+Add the broth, onion, garlic, curry paste, salt and pepper and stir well.
 Bring the mixture to a boil, cover and turn the heat to simmer for 1 1/2-2 hours.
 Meanwhile, start cooking the farro after the beans have cooked for 1 hour.
 Cook according to the package directions.
 Check the chickpeas at 1 1/2 hours and cook longer if you want them more tender.
 The broth should be reduced and thickened some.
 Once the beans are at your desired texture, add the lemon juice (if using) and stir well.
 Turn the heat off.
 Taste and add anymore salt, if desired.
 To serve, plate some Farro and serve the chickpea mixture over top, as much as desired.
 I garnished mine with some fresh lemon juice, shredded pieces of kale and chopped hazelnuts.
 Chopped hazelnuts are AMAZING on this!
 This will make a lot to last a few days.

 So, as I mentioned in a previous post, I'm sharing my new blog soon.
 It is taking longer than expected, so please be patient.
 This was a recipe I was waiting to post on the new blog, but since my blog is not done yet, I didn't want to hold you back any longer.
 I mentioned it on Facebook and several wanted the recipe, so here you go!